-The primary objective of the Company's capital management is to ensure that it maintains adequate capital resources to support operations and growth.
-The Company raises its capital through operating activities as well as through short and long-term borrowings from the Province of New Brunswick in accordance with the Provincial Loans Act.
+The Company raises its capital predominantly through short and long-term borrowings from the Province of New Brunswick in accordance with the Provincial Loans Act.
 This type of borrowing allows the Company to take advantage of the Province of New Brunswick's credit rating.
+The Company's minimum target debt/equity ratio is 80/20 as prescribed in the Electricity Act.